ddu1/polarizedtext/README.md

 # PolarizedText:

-PolarizedText is a library based upon fastText for vector embedding of word.
+PolarizedText is a library based upon fastText for vector embedding of words.
 In addition to the skipgram model with negative sampling, a polarization term is introduced.
 This is in particular helpful for word similarity analysis like anonymization.

-## Building fastText
+## Building polarizedtext

 To build